jp-ryuji/go-arch-patterns/docs/outbox_pattern.md

     All(ctx)
 ```

-This is equivalent to the following SQL query:
+This generates SQL equivalent to:

 ```sql
 SELECT * FROM outbox
 WHERE status = 'pending'